Twentism/football-shop/README.md

 5. I made the HTML templates for register, login, and logout, then updated views.py to handle each form and used login(request, user) when the login form was valid.
 In urls.py I added the paths for register, login, and logout so the pages were connected.
 I also kept models.py in sync with migrations so the data stored properly.
 Finally, I tested the flow by registering, logging in, opening protected pages, and logging out to confirm everything worked.

+README for Assignment 5
+1. CSS Selector Priority: When multiple selectors target the same element, inline styles have the highest priority, followed by ID selectors, then class/attribute/pseudo-class selectors, and lastly element/pseudo-element selectors.
+If two rules have the same specificity, the one that appears last in the CSS file is applied.

+2. Responsive Design: Responsive design is important because it makes web apps usable on all devices, especially mobile, improves user experience, and helps SEO.
+Apps like Twitter and Instagram show good responsive design since their layouts adapt smoothly.
+Older government or news sites often lack responsive design, forcing users to zoom or scroll.
+The difference is that responsive apps use Flexbox, Grid, and media queries, while non-responsive ones rely on fixed widths.

+3. Box Model: The box model has four parts—content, padding, border, and margin.
+Padding is space inside the element between content and border, border is the line surrounding it, and margin is the space outside separating the element from others.
+Example: margin: 20px; border: 2px solid black; padding: 10px;.

+4. Layout Systems: Flexbox is a one-dimensional layout system that arranges items in rows or columns with flexible alignment, useful for navbars, buttons, and centering content.
+Grid is a two-dimensional system that defines rows and columns together, useful for full-page layouts, galleries, and dashboards.

+5. Implementation Steps: I first updated the Django templates and connected them to a CSS file.
+Then I wrote selectors using elements, classes, and IDs to test specificity.
+After that, I added responsive design with the viewport meta tag and media queries.
+I applied box model properties like margin, border, and padding to control spacing.
+For layouts, I used Flexbox in the navbar and footer, and Grid in the product listing so it adapts to different screens.
+Finally, I tested the site on desktop and mobile views to check if both platforms do well with the design.